syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### Disable sorting for an individual column

-SfDataGrid allows you to disable the sorting for individual columns by using the GridColumn.AllowSorting property.
-The default value of this property is true and hence all the columns in the SfDataGrid.Columns collection can be sorted when SfDataGrid.AllowSorting is set to true.
+**SfDataGrid** allows you to disable the sorting for individual columns by using the GridColumn.AllowSorting property.
+The default value of this property is true and hence all the columns in the **SfDataGrid.Columns** collection can be sorted when **SfDataGrid.AllowSorting** is set to true.
 ## Grouping

-This section explains you how to group a column in SfDataGrid and about the properties and customizations available for Grouping in SfDataGrid.
+This section explains you how to group a column in **SfDataGrid** and about the properties and customizations available for Grouping in **SfDataGrid**.
 A Group represents a collection of records that belong to a particular category.
 When Grouping is applied, the data is organized into a hierarchical structure based on matching field values.
 The records having identical values in the grouped column are combined to form a Group.
 Each Group is identified by its CaptionSummaryRow to get the underlying records in view.
 ### Programmatic Grouping

-SfDataGrid also allows to perform grouping from the code by defining the GroupColumnDescription object and adding it in the SfDataGrid.GroupColumnDescriptions collection.
-SfDataGrid groups the data based on the GroupColumnDescription object that is added to this collection.
+**SfDataGrid** also allows to perform grouping from the code by defining the GroupColumnDescription object and adding it in the **SfDataGrid.GroupColumnDescriptions** collection. **SfDataGrid** groups the data based on the GroupColumnDescription object that is added to this collection.
 GroupColumnDescription object holds following two properties:
 * ColumnName: Name of the grouped column.

 * Converter: Get the IValueConverter as input that helps to apply the custom grouping.

-The following code example illustrates how to apply grouping by a column in SfDataGrid.
+The following code example illustrates how to apply grouping by a column in **SfDataGrid**.
 {% highlight c# %}
 dataGrid.GroupColumnDescriptions.Add (new GroupColumnDescription () {
 ColumnName = "CustomerID",